-The timing of OFL determinations is important because it determines two key factors: (1) who the decision-maker can be, and (2) what information is used in the OFL determinations.
+The timing of the OFL determinations is important because it determines two key factors: (1) who the decision-maker can be, and (2) what information is used in the OFL determinations.
 Timing also impacts the level and extent of peer review and information shared with the public.
+Alternatives 2 and 3 establish different processes for tier and OFL setting and review.
+This review process includes the SSC and the Council review for determining appropriate tier levels and OFLs on an annual basis.
+The OFL setting and review process establishes (1) the placement of stocks into tiers; (2) the information utilized in the projection models for OFL determination; (3) the setting of the OFLs; and (4) the determinations of the status of the stocks relative to the OFLs.

 The timing of the OFL determinations are discussed in this Chapter because they similarly effect the fisheries for the surveyed stocks, Bristol Bay red king crab, snow crab, Tanner crab, Pribilof Islands king crab, and St. Matthew blue king crab.
 Stocks not subject to the NMFS annual trawl survey are not impacted by the timing of the OFL determinations.